14 Best B2B Cold Email Templates for Better Sales Engagement

 Hi [First Name],

-I saw the news about [specific industry development], and it seems like an exciting time for [Prospect’s Company Name].
+I saw the news about [specific industry development], and it seems like an exciting time for [Prospect’s Company].

 We’ve helped businesses like yours navigate similar situations by [specific solution].
 I’d love to explore how we can support your team.